Gino Odjick: Playing career

-As a youth Odjick played two seasons with the Laval Titan of the Quebec Major Junior Hockey League, playing for the Memorial Cup both seasons.
-Odjick was drafted by the Vancouver Canucks in the fifth round (86th overall) in the 1990 NHL Entry Draft.
-He played 17 games for the Canucks' minor league affiliate, the Milwaukee Admirals of the International Hockey League before joining the Canucks full-time in 1990.
-He quickly became a fan-favourite, with chants of "Gino, Gino" in appreciation of him.
+Odjick's coach in Hawkesbury, Bob Hartley, recommended him to the Laval Titan of the Quebec Major Junior Hockey League (QMJHL), who signed him in 1988.
+He would play two seasons for the Titan, playing for the Memorial Cup both seasons.
+Odjick was drafted by the Vancouver Canucks in the fifth round (86th overall) in the 1990 NHL entry draft.
+After his first training camp with the Canucks in 1990 he was sent to their minor league affiliate, the Milwaukee Admirals of the International Hockey League, rather than return to the QMJHL.
+He played 17 games for the Admirals before joining the Canucks full-time in 1990.
+His NHL debut came on November 21, 1990 against the Chicago Blackhawks.
+Wearing #66 (which he was assigned in training camp; he would adopt #29 after that), he had two fights in the game, against Dave Manson and Stu Grimson.
+Odjick quickly became a fan-favourite, with chants of "Gino, Gino" in appreciation of him.

-His primary role with the Canucks was as an enforcer.
-For part of his time in Vancouver, he played on a line with the high-scoring Pavel Bure.
+For most of his career as a Canuck, he played on the same line as the high-scoring Pavel Bure; his primary duty was to protect Bure.
 For the 1993–94 NHL season, Odjick had a career high of 16 goals and 13 assists for 29 points.
 He played in a total of 8 seasons for the Canucks from 1990–91 to 1997–98.
 During six of those seasons, he had over 200 penalty minutes, and twice he had over 300.
 His sixth season (1997–98) with over 200 penalty minutes was split between the Canucks (181 penalty minutes in 35 games) and New York Islanders (31 in 13 games).

 In the 1997–98 season, Odjick was traded to the New York Islanders and played there until 1999 when he was traded to the Philadelphia Flyers.
 He left Philadelphia during the 2000–01 season for the Montreal Canadiens.
 His last NHL season was with Montreal in 2001–02.
-He missed most of the 2002–03 season due to concussion from a puck hitting him in the back of the head during pre-season practice, and was subsequently suspended in February 2003 by the Canadiens for failure to report to the minor-league AHL team in Utah.
-He retired from professional hockey thereafter, his last known organized hockey stint coming in 2005, when he played on the Horse Lake Thunder team.
+He missed most of the 2002–03 season due to concussion from a puck hitting him in the back of the head during pre-season practice, and was subsequently suspended in February 2003 by the Canadiens for failure to report to the minor-league AHL team.
+While there was still a year left on his contract, Odjick and the Canadiens agreed to mutually terminate it at that time.
+He retired from professional hockey thereafter, his last organized hockey stint coming in 2005, when he played on the Horse Lake Thunder team.
 The Thunder featured several hired ringers, including ex-NHLers Theo Fleury, Sasha Lakovic and Dody Wood, and made it to the semi-finals of the 2005 Allan Cup.